zinikiGareth/blueberries/concepts/index.md

 defined in the contract and connect them to the service implementation in the containing environment.

+Contracts have unique names and can be so referenced by a blueberry when communicating with a stalk.

+It is possible that when a blueberry requests a contract, the request will be denied; the blueberry must deal with this.

 ## BlueberrySeed

 Blueberries can either be created directly by other, containing, code